ecorkevin/animal-kingdom/README.md

 Firstly, we're preventing the submit button from defaulting.
 Then we are taking the form data and running it through the serializer function that is included in the main.js file.
 If the form fields on our defaults are blank, we're setting them back, and then we create a new model and save it.
-The save function gets an optional callback, which we'll use here to set our model's `_id field (which is what couchdb uses).
+The save function gets an optional callback, which we'll use here to set our model's _id field (which is what couchdb uses).
 We then call the main.js function "reset" which resets our form.
-The last bit there
+The last bit there essentially refreshes the page, which we need in order to see our added animal on the right.

+## details.js

+This file is pretty simple.
+When we call render(id), we pass in an id along, and then call GET /animal/id.
+With the data returned from that route, we populate the template "details", and then populate the div with id "details".

+## createdanimals.js

+This file is also pretty simple.
+When we call render(), we populate the template named "createdanimals" and then populate the div with the id "createdanimals".
+Note that the data we pass to it is the bootstrapped "animals" from index.html.